delemottelab/string-method-swarms-trajectories/examples/start-up/README.md

 + An anaconda installation.
 + If you have your own initial string from other simulations or your imagination:
   + A txt file with the string with `np.savetxt` format and shape (ncvs, nbeads): `strings/string0.txt`
-  + The starting beads of the first string: `md/0/0/restrained/confout.gro`, `md/0/1/restrained/confout.gro`, ...
+  + The starting beads of the initial string: `md/0/0/restrained/confout.gro`, `md/0/1/restrained/confout.gro`, ...

 Put these files in the directories specified above.